Skip to Main Content

 Hunger Beat

 It was the bi-weekly huddle for the Inner-City Muslim Action Network (IMAN), an Englewood nonprofit focused on community health.
-Typically, the huddle was a logistical and spiritual check-in of sorts for IMAN’s staff and job training participants.
+Typically, the huddle was a logistical and spiritual check-in of sorts for IMAN’s Food and Wellness Center staff and job training participants.

 This was not a typical morning, though.
 Just a few hours prior, four people were killed and four more were injured in a mass shooting.
 Police and journalists still milled about the cordoned off street.
 The IMAN family was clearly shaken by the tragedy.